Christmas traditions in Europe

 Advent calendars also originated in Europe in the 19th century as a fun way to count down the days before Christmas.
 The calendar has 24 windows and doors.
 Beginning Dec.
 1, a door is opened each day to share a different picture and Nativity story.
 Sometimes treats or small gifts await behind the doors.

 Dating back to the Middle Ages, these markets began as a way for local merchants to sell practical goods and food to prepare for the long winter.
 The markets transformed into beautiful, traditional meeting places to eat, drink and buy goods and gifts and celebrate the coming of Christmas.
 Most German villages and towns have their own Christmas markets, which usually open on the first weekend of Advent.
-Today several European cities have markets with their own customary foods and decorations (see our Christmas Market Calendar for locations and dates).
+Today several European cities have markets with their own customary foods and decorations.

 St. Nicholas Day, Dec.
 6